-A cup of this warm apple cider is probably the one thing I look most forward to this time of the year, which is actually saying a lot because I love fall flavors.
+A mug of this warm apple cider is probably the one thing I look most forward to this time of the year, which is actually saying a lot because I love fall flavors.
 One of the reasons I love this cider so much is because it is part of our family tradition.
 Mom always had a batch brewing on Halloween, and now my kiddos and our friends and family enjoy it at our house.
-I love to keep a big batch warm on Halloween so that when our trick-o-treating friends need a break, they can come in, sit a spell, and enjoy a warm mug of cider.
-I don’t reserve it for Halloween though!
+I love to keep a big batch warm on Halloween so that when our trick-o-treating friends need a break, they can come in, sit a spell, and enjoy a warm mug of cider, but don’t reserve it for Halloween though!
 I love to serve it on Thanksgiving and Christmas Eve.
 Besides tradition, this cider is spiced just right and isn’t packed with caffeine or any extra sugar, but you’d never know it’s missing from a taste.
 Sometimes I make a batch, let it cool, and pour it back into it’s original juice container to store in the fridge.
 This way, it’s only a minute or so in the microwave to perfect cider whenever we want it.

 Warm Apple Cider

 - 1 gallon apple juice, cranberry is pretty yummy too